Your Email:

 A few simple steps to treat this common ailment will help to bring your horse back to soundness.

-By Leslie Potter
+Leslie Potter

-Photos By Lesley Ward
+Photos Lesley Ward |

 One of the most common causes of sudden-onset lameness in horses is an abscess.
 These occur when bacteria invade a horse’s hoof, and the horse becomes lame when the infection reaches the sensitive structures of the foot.
-Besides showing varying degrees of lameness, a horse with an abscess will be sensitive to hoof testers or percussion and may have lower leg swelling or an increased
+Besides showing varying degrees of lameness, a horse with an abscess will be sensitive to hoof testers or percussion and may have lower leg swelling or an increased digital pulse.

 The abscess may erupt on its own, either from the sole of the hoof or at the coronary band.
 Otherwise, your vet will pare away the sole to locate and drain the site of infection.

-The goal in threating an abscess is to draw out the infection and keep the area clean to prevent reinfection while the hoof heals.
+The goal in treating an abscess is to draw out the infection and keep the area clean to prevent reinfection while the hoof heals.
 Once you have confirmed the diagnosis with your vet, follow the steps below to put your horse on the road to recovery.

 Bandaging materials include sheet cotton or a diaper, elastic bandage and duct tape.